akleinloog/website/content/post/my-blog-pt2/index.md

 ./deploy.sh
 ```

 Of course I realize that, as is the case with most 'free service' offerings, I am being part of the product here.
 Google will use all information they get in ways they see fit.
-Since what I am doing here is 'out in the open' and dedicated to public domain, I figured it would make a good opportunity to learn more about these Google services, and I appreciate that the collected information (or at least some of it) is shared with me as well.
+Since what I am doing here is 'out in the open' and dedicated to the public domain, I figured it would make a good opportunity to learn more about these Google services, and I appreciate that the collected information (or at least some of it) is shared with me as well.

 ## Next Step